 For example, I have a web address https://www.example.com/?product_id=123&category=shoes.
 Believe it or not, but there’s a really easy way to turn product_id and category data into variables.
 I’ll show you how.

 The magic lies within a user-defined variable called URL.

 What does this URL variable do?

 The URL Variable can be used to access components of the current page URL.
 This is a very versatile Variable type, and is especially useful for traversing query parameters and hash fragments in your URLs.
 Note: There are Built-In Google Tag Manager Variables for some situations (i.e. Page URL, Page Hostname, Page Path).

-Let’s say the address of web page that I am currently on is https://www.example.com/welcome:8080?gclid=aabbcc123#home.
-Now I will describe every component type that is available in URL variable:
+Let’s say the address of the web page that I am currently on is https://www.example.com/welcome:8080?gclid=aabbcc123#home.
+Now I will describe every component type that is available in the URL variable: